SayBuild.com Logo

 • bank inspectors DO NOT check for quality or whether the project has been done right

-top of consumer lending page
+top of page

-Construction Inspections
+About Construction Inspections

 Having your remodeling construction thoroughly inspected by an independent inspector prior to making any payments